mjones-fs/ArmisUpload/IMPLEMENTATION.md

 ## Notes

-- Each upload creates a new version, even for the same device
+- Each upload creates a new version in the project named after the Device ID
-- The "Armis" project is created once and reused for all subsequent uploads
+- Projects are created per Device ID and organized by customer folders (if customer is provided)
-- All four scan types are triggered automatically for comprehensive analysis
+- All four scan types (SCA, SAST, Config, Vulnerability Analysis) are triggered automatically for comprehensive analysis
 - Files are automatically cleaned up after upload (success or failure)
+- Comprehensive security controls are implemented including input validation, file type validation, rate limiting, and security headers
+- The web UI supports URL parameters (`?CUSTOMER=name&DEVICE=device-id`) to pre-populate form fields
+- Version field can be auto-populated from filename patterns (e.g., v1.2.3, version-1.2.3, etc.)